thilinaperera/frontend-assessment-starter/README.md

 - Dialog components were used with **minimal customization** to save time on styling.
 - Unit tests were not implemented due to time constraints.
 - Error handling and error boundary are **basic**, further refactoring would be needed.

+## Deloyment
+- The application is deloyed on Varcel and can be accessed [here](https://frontend-assessment-starter-phi.vercel.app/).
+- And the Dockerfile is added for custom deployment to my own server.